-If you have a complaint about a firm, you should contact the firm in the first instance to give the firm the opportunity to put the matter right.
+If you have a complaint about a firm, you should contact the firm in the first instance to give them the opportunity to put the matter right.

-Step 2: If possible, contact an adjudication service
+Step two: If possible, contact an adjudication service

 If you’re unhappy with the response you receive from the firm, there are organisations that offer a free and independent service for settling disputes.
 You might be able to refer your complaint to one of these organisations.
 Find out more about the:

-If you don’t want to accept a decision by the ombudsman service or the BBRS (or if you are not eligible), you may wish to consider taking your case to court.
+If you don’t want to accept a decision by the ombudsman service or the BBRS (or if you're not eligible), you may wish to consider taking your case to court.